ScaleSec/terraform_aws_scp/README.md

 ## Notes

 The files [hipaa_iam_notes](hipaa_scp/hipaa_iam_notes) and [pci_iam_notes](pci_scp/pci_iam_notes) contain information about IAM policies and HIPAA/PCI services regarding their potential mismatches.
 Not all IAM policies are granular enough to distinguish between sub-services.
-Please review these notes to fully understand the limitations of IAM / SCPs in relation to approves services.
+Please review these notes to fully understand the limitations of IAM / SCPs in relation to approved services.

 ### Limitation of Liability